olibob/gittutorial/Git-Tuto.md

 - now do a no fast forward and get a clearer tree view: `git merge --no-ff f/Add-E`
 - now the tree shows all stages

-Merging is a way to get the changes from the main branch in your feature branch.
+Merging can be a way to get the changes from the main branch in your feature branch.

 ## 5.2/ Rebase